MosleyJD65109/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://user-images.githubusercontent.com/104540261/180622116-7d5ccf78-39ed-48d7-b0c5-27c6b01b6fcb.png)

 This query filters the employees who are about to retire by their job title.
+The filtered data form the unique_titles table is recreated in a new table entitled retiring_titles.
+The data from the new table is then exported into a csv file in the data folder.

 ## Deliverable 2: The Employees Eligible for the Mentorship Program